shreyanshukunwar-kcn/DCS403-Spring3-2026/README.md

 ## 📌 Assignment Instructions

 1. 🗂️ You will be committing the code in **your own repository** that you create.
-2. 📸 You must upload a **screenshot of the output** for each question.
+2. 📸 You must upload a **screenshot of the output** for each question in the PDF file that you submit.
 3. 🔗 Include the **link to your repository** as part of your assignment submission.

 ---